Dem-led House clears Trump-backed budget and debt limit package, most Republicans oppose

 CLICK HERE TO GET THE FOX NEWS APP

 The legislation is expected to be sent to the Senate for approval before it is sent to President Trump's desk.
-Senate Majority Leader Mitch McConnel, R-Ky., said the Senate will consider the plan next week.
+Senate Majority Leader Mitch McConnell, R-Ky., said the Senate will consider the plan next week.

 Fox News’ Chad Pergram and The Associated Press contributed to this report.